-h.
+i.
 Taxation

-Under Schedule 19 of the Finance Act 1993 managing agents at Lloyd's are not required to deduct basic-rate income tax from trading income.
-In addition, all UK basic-rate income tax deducted from Syndicate investment income is recoverable by the Agency and consequently the distribution made to members or their members' agents is gross of tax.
+Under Schedule 19 of the Finance Act 1993 managing agents at Lloyd's are not required to deduct basicrate income tax from trading income.
+In addition, all UK basic-rate income tax deducted from syndicate investment income is recoverable by the Agency and consequently the distribution made to members or their members' agents is gross of tax.
 Capital appreciation falls within trading income and is also distributed gross of tax.